 \section{Conclusion}

 In this survey paper discuss the impact of temporal dynamics in the development of stance detection models, by reviewing relevant literature in both stance detection and temporal dynamics of social media.
 Our survey delves into three main factors affecting the temporal stability of stance detection models, which includes utterance, context and influence.
 We then discuss existing datasets and their limited capacity to enable longitudinal research into studying and capturing dynamics affecting stance detection.
-This leads to our discussion on research challenges needing to be tackled to enable and further research in capturing dynamics in stance detection, which we split in two parts including core (stance-specific) challenges and more general challenges.
+This leads to our discussion on research challenges needing to be tackled to further research in capturing dynamics in stance detection, which we split in two parts including core, stance-specific challenges and more general challenges.

-Today's computational models are able to process big data beyond human scale, creating a clear overlap between digital humanities and computational linguistics.
+Today's computational models are able to process big data beyond human scale, building on digital humanities and computational linguistics.
 This however poses a number of challenges when dealing with longitudinally-evolving data.
-The changes produced by societal and linguistic evolution, among others, both of which are prominent in platforms like social media, have significant impact on the shift of social beliefs by means of spreading ideas.
-With the proliferation of historical social media data and advanced tools we believe that this contextual stance change needs to be better captured by using stance detection models.
+The changes produced by societal and linguistic evolution, among others, both of which are prominent in social media platforms, have significant impact on the shift of social beliefs by means of spreading ideas.
+With the proliferation of historical social media data and advanced tools, we argue for the need to build models that better capture this contextual change of stance.
 This necessitates furthering research in the modelling of temporal dynamics of human behaviour.

-Current research is largely limited to datasets covering short periods of time, our review paper presents an interdisciplinary viewpoint by bridging the problem with linguistics and digital humanity fields, which can help in furthering research in stance detection applied to longitudinal data.
-This is of special importance when one is interested in monitoring the evolution of public stance about particular topic over time.
+Current research is largely limited to datasets covering short periods of time.
+Such datasets are however of special importance when one is interested in monitoring the evolution of public stance about particular topic over time.
 Thus, future work should consider expanding existing datasets and adapting machine learning models by focusing on maintainability and long term performance.